AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 console.log(y);
 ```

 When an argument is passed by value, the formal parameter receives a copy of the argument's value.
-The formal parameter and the argument are two different variables that happen to share the same value.
+The formal parameter and the argument are two different variables that just happen to share the same value.
 The formal parameter is a local variable on the function's stack frame.
 The argument we passed in is a variable residing at a completely different memory address, in the caller's stack frame.

 ### Passing Pointers ("References") by Value